neatshell/generator-bash/README.md

 **.yo-rc.json** configuration file and once understood the mechanisms you can also modify directly this file to speed up the workflow or when there's no way with subgenerators to achieve a task for example: renaming an OPTION long or short name previously created with the main generator or with the option subgenerator.

+> NOTE: You should not modify the dotfiles under your generable-script folder, if you want to preserve the automatic usage generation and the correct input arguments/options reading

 ## Sub-Generators